 Proving That the “Changed Circumstance” Exception Applies

-Here are some examples of what might qualify as a “changed circumstance,” depending on the particular facts of your case:
+Here are some examples of what might qualify as a “changed circumstance,” which are of course very individual to the facts of each applicant's case:

 - you were not afraid to return home when you had entered the U.S., but you are afraid now, because (1) people like you are now persecuted in your home country even though they were not when you left (for example, a new government came into power that is antagonistic to your race, tribe membership, or profession), or (2) you started being involved in political or religious activities after leaving your home country, and this involvement places you at risk of persecution